tomaszpolanski/faster_driver/README.md

 flutter pub global activate -s path .
 ```

-Run the command by passing the root of your integration tests:
+Run the command by passing the root of your existing integration tests:
 ```shell
 fasterdriver ./integration_test
 ```